lncd/bebop/README.txt

 4. Fixed import twitter bug where no username is specified.
 5. Fixed error log not displaying properly.
 6. Fixed a user settings bug where edit options were available but no API key is set in the admin panel.

+7. Fixed bug where same content is loaded when the 'load more' button is clicked.
+8. Fixed a bug where the OER filter is displaying an extra content from other plugins.

 Other